- Daily & Weekly newsletters

 - Comment on our articles

-Win tickets: Super Heroes Never Die at Brussels' Jewish Museum
+Super Heroes Never Die comes to Brussels' Jewish Museum

-A new exhibition tracing the development of American comic strips - and their Jewish connection - has opened at Brussels' Jewish Museum, and The Bulletin has tickets for you to win.
+A new exhibition tracing the development of American comic strips - and their Jewish connection - has opened at Brussels' Jewish Museum.

 Super Heroes Never Die - Comics and Jewish Memories is an updated version of a show created by the the Musée d’art et d’histoire du Judaïsme in Paris and the Joods Historisch Museum of Amsterdam, which has travelled around the world.